box/box-openapi/README.md

 2. You may see many warnings or erors when a reference doesn't resolve properly.
 Make sure to see if there's an unresolved specification before paying attention to other warnings.

+# Swagger 2.0

+The older and incomplete Swagger 2.0 specification is stil available on the [Swagger 2.0](https://github.com/box/box-openapi/tree/swagger_2.0) branch.